 In UK audio circles, we're used to the annual cycle of shows - Bristol, Ascot, Cranage, Staverton, Whittlebury and, of course, the show for enthusiasts by enthusiasts The Maverick Show at Barnsley.

 But Belfast?
 Not so well known.
 Local "alternative hifi retailer" Kantata Audio has dipped its toes into running a couple of shows in the past, but 2024 saw a more confident approach with the Belfast Audio Show at the Stormont Hotel.
-9 rooms, multiple manufacturers, an easy to reach location, lots of visibility on social media, free to attend and launching the availability of mbl products in Northern Ireland.
+9 rooms, multiple manufacturers, an easy to reach location, lots of visibility on social media, free to attend and launching the availability of mbl products in Ireland.

 Venue